evanwappel/item_catalog/README.md

 Using the terminal, change directory to oauth (**cd oauth**), then type **vagrant up** to launch your virtual machine.

-## Running the Restaurant Menu App
+## Running the Food Truck Menu App
 Once it is up and running, type **vagrant ssh**.
 This will log your terminal into the virtual machine, and you'll get a Linux shell prompt.
 When you want to log out, type **exit** at the shell prompt.
 To turn the virtual machine off (without deleting anything), type **vagrant halt**.
 If you do this, you'll need to run **vagrant up** again before you can log into it.